-The CenterSpace.NMath.Core namespace is the foundational NMath namespace.
-It provides:
+The CenterSpace.NMath.Core namespace is the unique NMath namespace.
+It includes the following core functionality:

 ● Single- and double-precision complex number classes.